-Though many people enjoy smoking recreational or medicinal marijuana, others find the sensation of smoking unpleasant.
+Though many people enjoy smoking recreational or medicinal cannabis, others find the sensation of smoking unpleasant.
 For others, lung conditions may impact the ability to smoke, making it more difficult to enjoy the therapeutic effects of cannabis.

 Vaporizing is one of the more popular cannabis consumption methods, especially considering its parallels to smoking.
-The chemical compounds in marijuana vaporize at much lower temperatures and keep the plant from burning, which is much easier on the lungs.
+The chemical compounds in cannabis vaporize at much lower temperatures and keep the plant from burning, which is much easier on the lungs.
 The taste is also preferable to many, since the vapors allow you to experience the subtle flavor differences.

-Large, tabletop vaporizers provide high-quality vapor with adjustable temperature settings, while small, handheld devices allow you to transport your marijuana and enjoy it just about anywhere.
+Large, tabletop vaporizers provide high-quality vapor with adjustable temperature settings, while small, handheld devices allow you to transport your cannabis and enjoy it just about anywhere.
 With adjustable temperature levels, you can experiment to gain nuanced control over your experience.

-Another popular marijuana consumption method is cannabis-infused food.
+Another popular cannabis consumption method is cannabis-infused food.
 While this was common in the past, there are new developments in edibles that make it possible to infuse just about anything in butter or oil.
 Dispensaries often have plenty of edible options as well, giving you a lot of choice over what flavors you want to enjoy.